 If you prefer low maintenance and high durability above all, quartz is your go to option.

 Quartz is much stronger than other engineered slabs and virtually scratch-resistant.
 It’s also non-porous.
 So spills aren’t absorbed and can be easily wiped off.
 It is also said to be bacteria-free.
 This means there’s really no need for sealing.

 Like Kalinga stone Marble, the quartz range also claims to be low-maintenance.
 The standard-sized slabs are available in varying thicknesses and colours to match your desired colour palette, cabinetry and fixtures.

-While there are more than 150 types of Kalinga stone designs.
-You can expect them to range from 200 – 500 per square feet.
+There are more than 150 types of designs and you can expect them to range from 200 – 500 per square feet.
 Keep in mind that the layout will play a major role in your budget.
 Parallel and L-shaped kitchens require less square footage of material.
 Whereas, a U-shaped kitchen will require more material.

 - Since these stones are engineered, each slab is very much like the other.
 This is a disadvantage for those who prefer the curious imperfections and variations in the colouring and striations of marble.

 - If the slabs aren’t fitted together properly, you may see seams at the joints.
 Especially if the slabs are lighter in colour.
 This could disturb the seamless appearance of the design but more importantly, allow dust and residue to stick in the cracks.